Second Battle of Lexington: Price enters Missouri and Union response

 In late September, the Confederates encountered a small Union force holding Fort Davidson near the town of Pilot Knob.
 Attacks against the post in the Battle of Pilot Knob on September 27 failed, but the Union garrison abandoned the fort that night.
 Price had suffered hundreds of casualties in the battle, and decided to divert the aim of his advance from St. Louis to Jefferson City.
 Price's army was accompanied by a sizable wagon train, which significantly slowed its movement.
-The delays caused by this slow progress enabled Union forces to reinforce Jefferson City, whose garrison was increased from 1,000 men to 7,000 between October 1 and October 6.
-In turn, Price determined that Jefferson City was too strong to attack, and began moving westwards along the course of the Missouri River.
+The delays caused by this slow progress enabled Union forces to reinforce Jefferson City, whose garrison was increased from 1,000 to 7,000 between October 1 and October 6.
+In turn, Price determined Jefferson City was too strong to attack, and began moving westward along the course of the Missouri River.
 The Confederates entered the Boonslick region, where Confederate sympathy was strongest in Missouri.
 Price's troops were welcomed by the population, but still engaged in some plundering.
 During the earlier parts of the campaign, most recruitment to Price's army had been through involuntary conscription, but in the Boonslick, voluntary recruiting was more successful.
-At least 2,500 volunteers joined Price's army in the region, although this was offset to some degree by veteran soldiers allowed to take furlough who were unable to rejoin their units as the campaign situation changed.
-The historian Howard N. Monnett describes the recruits Price received at Boonville as "farm boys, unarmed and ill-prepared".
+At least 2,500 volunteers joined Price's army in the region, although this was offset to some degree by veteran soldiers allowed to take furlough being unable to rejoin their units as the campaign situation changed.
+Historian Howard N. Monnett describes the recruits Price received at Boonville as "farm boys, unarmed and ill-prepared".
 During this time, a side raid against the town of Glasgow on October 15 was successful, as was another raid against Sedalia.

 As Price's army moved west from Jefferson City, it was harassed by Union troops.
-On October 6, Major General Alfred Pleasonton had arrived at St. Louis after Rosecrans recalled him from leave; Pleasonton reached Jefferson City two days later and then organized a cavalry division which consisted of four brigades, which were commanded by Brigadier Generals Egbert B. Brown, John McNeil, John B. Sanborn, and Colonel Edward F. Winslow.
+On October 6, Major General Alfred Pleasonton arrived at St. Louis after Rosecrans recalled him from leave.
+Pleasonton reached Jefferson City two days later and then organized a cavalry division consisting of four brigades, which were commanded by Brigadier Generals Egbert B. Brown, John McNeil, John B. Sanborn, and Colonel Edward F. Winslow.
 Pleasonton sent Sanborn and his brigade after the Confederates with instructions to "harass and delay [Price] as much as possible until other troops could be brought forward".
-An infantry division commanded by Major General A. J. Smith was diverted to St. Louis; Rosecrans sent these 4,500 veteran infantrymen in pursuit of Price, but they never saw action during the campaign.
+An infantry division commanded by Major General A. J. Smith was diverted to St. Louis; Rosecrans sent these 4,500 veteran infantry in pursuit of Price, but they never saw action during the campaign.